Intel dossier

 • Do not assume the multifamily story is uniform.
 Core Boston remains much tighter than the broader metro, and new supply pressure is still uneven across submarkets.

-• Industrial looks stable only if you ignore product type.
-The market is not a generic distribution growth story; it is a constrained, submarket-specific logistics and cold-storage market.
+• Industrial looks investable only if you preserve node labels.
+The market is not a generic distribution growth story; C&W Q1 2026 shows a high-vacancy metro average with pockets of tightness and a still-active leasing market.

 Best-Fit Capital